 Please note: The following outlined steps instruct you on how to figure SE tax on a business’s calculated annual profit when preparing your annual federal tax return.
 See step 5 below on how to estimate SE tax each quarter.

 1. What you need

-To pay the SE tax, you must have a social security number or an individual taxpayer identification number (ITIN).
+To make the self-employment tax calculation, you must have a social security number or an individual taxpayer identification number (ITIN).

 2. Taxable profit

 Your next step is to determine your taxable profit after deducting expenses from your gross income.
 As stated earlier, your net earnings must fall within IRS guidelines.